-To all shareholders, thank you for your kind support and confidence in us.
-Our deep appreciation to all our business partners and customers for your kind support, confidence and trust in our capabilities to deliver quality services.
-Thank you to the Directors of the Board for your invaluable guidance.
-A great thank you to the management and staff for keeping safe and healthy and for your dedicated and excellent services for FY2021.
+Thank you to all our Shareholders for your kind support and confidence in us.
+Thank you to our business partners and clients for your support and confidence and trust in our capabilities to deliver quality services.
+To all the directors, management and staff of Rexit, thank you for your dedicated and excellent services.
+Stay safe, stay healthy for the nation and Rexit.

-Datuk Ng Kam Chiu Chairman BOD
+Datuk Ng Kam Chiu Chairman